 Denison has several resources in place to help you achieve personal health:

-- The Whisler Center for Student Wellness is home to both medical and behavioral health services.
+- The Wellness Center at Whisler Hall is home to both medical and behavioral health services.
 Information about hours and appointments.

 - The Open House Center for Religious and Spiritual Life offers a community for people from a wide array of religious faiths and spiritualities.
 The Open House welcomes the entire campus to secular programs such as yoga and meditation, as well as interfaith dialogue and religious events, including Christmas, Diwali, Easter, Eid, Holi, Passover, and many others.

-Community Health is about how you feel about your place in the community.
-Community health examines the questions: “How do you like where you live?”
-“Do you feel safe?”
-“Are you engaged in the campus?”
+Community well-being centers around how you feel about your place in the community.
+It examines the questions: “Do I feel that I belong here?”
+“Do I feel safe?”
+“Am I engaged on campus?”

 Community health is addressed through our Residential Community program.
 Basic housing issues are answered here.
 And the Residential Community program focuses on the cultivation of community in residence halls, with leadership development, civic engagement, creative problem solving and the embrace of diversity as core values.

 Social well-being promotes strong, healthy, and supportive relationships.
 Much of this work is done through the Alford Community Leadership and Involvement Center.

 - More than 160 Student Organizations

 Financial well-being fosters good financial management, with a goal of reducing stress and increasing economic security.
 There are many resources for financial health at Denison.
 They include:

 - The Financial Wellness Counselor promotes students’ financial well-being through one-on-one meetings, student programs, and related content.